abhijeet9501/AsyncVoiceTranslator/README.md

 This is a simple Python bot that converts text to speech (TTS) in Hindi using the Google Text-to-Speech (gTTS) API and plays it back using Pygame library.
 It utilizes the Character AI API for natural language processing and communication.

 ## Features
-- Converts user input text into speech in Hindi.
 - Utilizes the gTTS API for text-to-speech conversion.
 - Plays back the generated speech using Pygame library.
 - Implements asynchronous communication with the Character AI API for chat functionality.